nvenayak/impact/readme.md

 Install the package, if you are to be updating the package at all, I recommend

     python setup.py develop

+#### Updating
+To update to the latest version, run the following in the root folder:

+    git pull

 ### FermAT_web
 The development webserver can be run by executing a few commands in the FermAT_web folder.
 First change directory: